 I was born in the Philippines to poor parents, so, yes, I grew up seeing extreme frugality in our household.

-When we were little, we even used to wash out clothes by hand, grew our food, raised chickens, and used firewood to cook our food.
+I can even fondly remember how we used to wash our clothes, raised chickens, and cooked our food.
 My family also experienced living on a tiny island for a while and lived without electricity.

 This article is all about money-saving tips–call them extreme frugality tips if you like–that may be a bit more challenging to most people but are still relevant today.

 This list of ways to save money is for you if you are ready to practice extreme frugality whether to save more money or just for the fun of it.
 Because, hey, frugal living can be fun to extremely frugal people! 🙂

 I’ve broken the list into short-term and long-term.
 The short-term tips would apply if you wanted your spending changes to take effect within a few weeks or months.
 The long-term frugal living tips would apply if you expect to see a change in five years or more.

 I’m not suggesting any of these short-term frugal living tips are easy (though some are), but I do think that they are all realistic.

 If your goal is early retirement, then pay attention to the long-term frugal living tips.
 These tips need consistency and commitment to the lifestyle.